Sparky

 • Total area.
 Larger areas get better per-square-metre rates because the tiler spends more time on efficient open runs and less on fiddly cuts.
 Volume discounts of 10–15% on labour are common for areas over 40m2.

 • Floor condition.
 Almost no existing floor is flat enough for tiles without levelling.
-Budget for levelling compound or screeding at $40–$75/m2 extra.
+Budget for levelling compound or screeding at $20–$40/m2 for standard correction, up to $75/m2 for significant unevenness.
 If the tiler quotes without seeing the floor, expect this cost to appear after the site visit.
+Large-format tiles (600x600mm and above) are particularly unforgiving and require the substrate to be flat to within 3mm over 2 metres.

 • Existing flooring removal.
 Old tiles cost $30–$65/m2 to remove.
 Carpet and vinyl are cheaper to pull up but may leave adhesive residue that needs grinding.
-Timber floorboards require a cement sheet overlay before tiles can go on.
+Timber floorboards require a cement sheet overlay ($25–$40/m2) before tiles can go on.

 A small laundry or entryway (under 10m2) with basic ceramic tiles on a prepared slab sits toward $1,500.
 An open-plan kitchen and living area (60m2+) with large-format porcelain, old tile removal, floor levelling, and underfloor heating pushes toward $10,000.